LNG startup companies and the investors game

 I had a couple of business ventures in my life but compared to what I am doing right now they were all mercifully small and I was always able to carry anything myself.
 LNG changed that too.
 Even the smallest possible project requires millions which is beyond my means.

 That has gotten me a ticket to the investor’s hall of broken bones.
-Because once you are in that game its aspirations, its dreams, its visions but it’s also lots of work, its countless revisions of Business Plans, its lots of numbers and Due Diligence until you feel that even the inside of your undies has been examined with the magnifying glass.
+Because once you are in that game it is aspirations, dreams, its visions but it’s also lots of work, countless revisions of Business Plans, lots of numbers, and Due Diligence until you feel that even the inside of your undies has been examined with the magnifying glass.

 I have been there and it crushed me to fragments.
 The funny thing is, it does not have to be that way.
 Because raising funds and pitching your project is a door, that swings both ways.